oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 file.
 It is recommended to use Oracle Client libraries 19.17 (or later) when using :ref:`multiple wallets <connmultiwallets>`.

+If you are behind a firewall, see :ref:`firewallproxy`.

 Using the Easy Connect Syntax with Oracle Autonomous Database
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++